Crazy-Ann/gitbook_pub/Opensource/013-Compressor-Head/1503060385-the-trailer-season-2.md

 ** 视频介绍**

 > Google Developer Advocate Colt McAnlis returns in season 2 of Compressor Head!
 Advancing his #perfmatters offensive, Colt continues to reveal the sources and practical uses of data compression technology.Compressor Head is the playful, and informative source of knowledge around algorithmic compression.
-Join Colt for fun, history, some banana jokes, and math!Watch more Compressor Head at g.co/compressorheadIn Season 1 Colt lead us through Variable Length Codes, The LZ77 Compression Family and Markov Chains. https://www.youtube.com/watch?v=Eb7rz...In Season 2 Colt will school you in The Burrows-Wheeler transform, Arithmetic Compression and Adaptive Statistical Encoding.
-You will enjoy it!
+Join Colt for fun, history, some banana jokes, and math!

 ** 视频推介语 **